lexicHQ/docs/command-line-interface.md

 ## Roadmap
-Publish custom modules using the Command Line Interface.
+Publish re-usable custom modules using the Command Line Interface.